 And here’s why:

 You are at a very vulnerable place right now.
 You may think that everyone is thinking more clearly than you and know better than you what to do right now.

 In a real effort to help you, your confidant will attempt to give you advice about what to do right now.
 For example, I can almost guarantee that he or she will immediately advise you to end your marriage because “Once a cheater always a cheater”.

 Don’t let their anger about your husband’s actions overshadow your emotions right now.
-They mean well, but they probably do more harm.
+They mean well, but they’ll probably do more harm than good.

 #2 – Future Resentment

 What if you CAN save your marriage?
 What if your husband and you can heal your marriage, make it better than ever and prevent this from ever happening again?